 Black flies are a nuisance to people attempting to work or play outside.
 These gnats bite around the neck and head and are so aggressive they can kill animals through nuisance effective.
 For example, chickens may die of suffocation when the insects clog their respiratory tract.
 Wild birds can die of toxic shock due to the saliva left behind by black fly feeding.

-Gall Gnats inject their larvae into plant sap, where they receive nourishment but cause plants to grow abnormally.
+These red gnats are called Gall Gnats inject their larvae into plant sap, where they receive nourishment but cause plants to grow abnormally.
 They cause infections and interfere with plant growth.
 These minute insects are small delicate flies that look like mosquitoes.
 However, they don’t bite.
 Its multi-jointed antennae have whorls of hair.
 The wings have one main cross-vein with multiple longitudinal veins.
 The hair on the body and wings rubs off easily.

 The eggs hatch into flattened maggots with tapered ends.
 They are often brightly colored with red or yellow shades.
 The pupa is often enclosed in a silk cocoon.
 Adult females eat pus, animal sweat, sebaceous secretions and blood to obtain proteins for egg production.
 Females produce up to 400 eggs in 3 days.